-I can spend months in a country and never see one tourist attraction, but I can tell you about the old lady who sells fruit on the street, her son, where the local artists hang out, where to perform poetry, where to find the social justice activists, which non-profits need help, how the people feel about their politicians etc.
+I can spend months in a country and never see one tourist attraction, but I can tell you about the old lady who sells fruit on the street, her son, where the local artists hang out, where to perform poetry, where to find the social justice activists, which non-profits need help or how the people feel about the local politicians.

 I have a way of immersing myself in local cultures and building relationships with people.
 I don’t know how it happens, but I very rarely leave a country without at least one close local contact that I keep in touch with forever.

-I suck at going to countries for less than a week (a week isn’t enough to know people), in fact every country that I visit for a week or less, I end up moving to or visiting several times.
+I suck at going to countries for less than a week (a week isn’t enough to know people), in fact every country that I visit for a week or less, I end up moving to or visiting again.

 2. Decide on the country and length of stay

-So once you know what kind of traveler you are – you can decide where you want to go and for how long you’ll be staying.
+Once you know the kind of traveler you are, you can decide where you want to go and for how long you’ll be staying.

 These decisions will shape your trip.